abklein1/generation_y2k/README.md

 ## Gameplay Mechanics
 Student and teacher stats are comprised of the following primary traits.
 Primary traits are inherent to the characters and do not change:
 - INT / Intelligence:
 - CHR / Charisma:
 - AGL / Agility:
 - DET / Determination:
 - PER / Perception:
 - STR / Strength:

 Secondary stats are derived from a combination of primary stats and are capable of being drained through activities or events.
 Initial values for the secondary stats represent a maximum.
+Secondary stats can be recharged with rest or other activities but they cannot be pushed beyond their initial cap.
-- CRE / Creativity:
+- CRE / Creativity: This represents a combination primarily of intelligence and perception.
+This is the max ability of a person to create solutions, projects, ideas etc. that are unique.
-- EMP / Empathy:
+- EMP / Empathy: This is driven primarily by charisma and intelligence.
+This is the max ability of a person to understand the complex emotional states and situations of others.
-- ADP / Adaptability:
+- ADP / Adaptability: This is a combination of agility and intelligence, each which represent the physical and mental ability to adapt to new situations.
+Determination also plays a factor in this cap.
-- INT / Initiative:
+- INT / Initiative: This stat is a combination of the determination to take action and the perception to see that an action needs to be taken.
+This is the max ability of someone to take action without the external influence of others.
-- RES / Resilience:
+- RES / Resilience: This stat is a combination of strength and determination.
+This is the max ability of someone to withstand the pressure or adversity of various events or peers
-- CUR / Curiosity:
+- CUR / Curiosity: This is a combination of primarily perception and intelligence.
+This represents a person's desire to not only understand the ideas and people around them, but also make useful connections between concepts
-- RSP / Responsibility:
+- RSP / Responsibility: This is a combination of charisma and determination.
+This not only represents a personal responsibilty (to carry out daily tasks/ do socially responsible things) but also the ability to instill or influence responsible behavior in others.
-- OPN / Open-Mindedness:
+- OPN / Open-Mindedness: This is a combination of intelligence and charisma.
+This represents the ability for the inidividual receive new ideas and accept situations and others that might exist outside their comfort-zone.

 ### Known Bugs
 - Minor: Rarely some student surnames appear as 'null'